trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Step 6.** Click on Export, then click Private, then click save to save a local copy of your encrypted private key.

-**Note:** It is recommended to keep an offline copy of this in a secure location.
+{% include important.html content="It is recommended to keep an offline copy of this in a secure location.
 For example, you could copy this to a USB flash drive or CD/DVD and then store it in a safe.
-You will need this key and the password you used when you created it to read encrypted messages, there is no way to recover this key if you lose it.
+You will need this key and the password you used when you created it to read encrypted messages, there is no way to recover this key if you lose it." %}

 {% include image.html file="image68.png" max-width="434" %}